Treyarch/anime-metada/readme.md

 # Anime Metadata Updater
-This script processes a folder of anime series, updates ratings and genres from Jikan API, and translates plot/outline text to French using Claude API.
+This script processes a folder of anime series, updates ratings and genres from Jikan API, translates plot/outline text to French using Claude API, and manages MPAA ratings across episode files.

 ## Requirements